lucassalazar/express-typeorm-api/README.md

 ## Setup

-1. Copy the contents of `.env.example` to `.env` and update the variables
+1. Copy the contents of `.env.sample` to `.env` and update the variables
-2. npm install
+2. Install dependencies `npm install`
 3. Run migrations `npm run migration:run`
 4. Start the server `npm run dev`